 Every incident is different and while we can't guarantee your coverage, in most circumstances, your insurance company will cover the cost of biohazard remediation services.
 We can work with you throughout these stages, as well as be able to communicate directly with your insurance provider to make sure that burden isn't on you.
 We also offer direct billing to your insurance company.

-One of our most important pieces of equipment is a commercial-grade pressurized dry steam machine.
-This environmentally friendly machine allows for very deep cleaning and sterilization and can be used to treat almost any surface without harming the surface itself while using it properly.
+Some of our most important pieces of equipment are a high powered truckmount for hot water extraction (HWE) and a commercial-grade pressurized dry vapor steam machine.
+These machines allow for very deep cleaning and sterilization and can be used to treat almost any surface without harming the surface itself while using it properly.

-Another machine that we use is a commercial grade high-powered generator that can deodorize and decontaminate.
-This is also one of the main tools used during our pest control and extermination services.
+Another machine that we use is a commercial grade high-powered ozone generator that can deodorize and decontaminate.
+This is one of the main tools use during our odor removal process.

 It takes special training, required and regulated by OSHA, EPA and CDC, to properly handle any potentially infectious biohazard substances that may be present such as blood, body tissues, and other bodily fluids.
 Also, Proper Protective Equipment (PPE) is required by law to be used during the process.
 A commercial cleaning services company like ours are very complex.